satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 titles are taken as arbiters of quality and significance of published works instead of the review process.

-Another change in the nature of scientific scholarship is the dramatic advances in computing resources by which results are obtained and disseminated.
+Another danger to the review process change in the nature of scientific scholarship is the dramatic advances in computing resources by which results are obtained and disseminated.
 Traditional peer-reviewed research articles are no longer sufficient for communicating most scientific work.
+One way to address this is to change the form that articles take.
 It is easy to forget that the introduction, methods, results, and discussion structure used by almost every scientific article today dates back to the 1940s and wasn't pervasive until the 1970s [cite: sollaci2004introduction].

-In the late 1980s, Jon Claerbout, a geophysicist at Stanford, coined the phrase "reproducible research" to refer to the complete software environment necessary to generate all the results and figures included in published articles [cite: schwab2000making].

-In recent times, some researchers have recommended minimum information standards for methodological reporting.
-Examples include recommendations for fMRI standards [cite: poldrack2008guidelines], computational neuronal modeling [cite: nordlie2009towards], microarray standards [cite: brazma2001minimum], and randomized controlled trials [cite: begg1996improving].
+Some researchers have recommended minimum information standards for methodological reporting to address concerns about reproducibility (e.g., fMRI standards [cite: poldrack2008guidelines], computational neuronal modeling [cite: nordlie2009towards], microarray standards [cite: brazma2001minimum], and randomized controlled trials [cite: begg1996improving]).
+However, it may be easier to address

 The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an